Project Management Team

 Dr. Bodnar is a Research Assistant Professor in Environmental Sciences and Engineering at UNC Chapel Hill.
 Dr. Bodnar’s specialty is the development and application of qualitative and quantitative mass spectrometry-based methods to improve our understanding of the health effects that result from exposure to environmental contaminants.
 She is focused on quality control and quality assurance of experimental processes and data generation to ensure scientific rigor.

 Manal is Business Services Coordinator in Environmental Sciences and Engineering at UNC Chapel Hill.
-She is focused on financial monitoring and reporting, program coordination and operational support activities for the Network.
+She is focused on financial monitoring and reporting, communications, and operations coordination activities for the Network.

 Zhenfa Zhang, PhD | UNC-Chapel Hill – Synthetic Organic Chemist

 Dr. Zhang is Research Assistant Professor in Environmental Sciences and Engineering at UNC Chapel Hill.
 Dr. Zhang’s research focuses on elucidating the effects of pollutants on human health and climate change at the molecular level by understanding the chemical reactions behind the transformation of organic pollutants in living bodies and environments.
 He develops novel synthetic routes for analytical standards and stable isotope-labeled internal standards that are not commercially available or are prohibitively expensive for academic research labs.